yoeripasmans/datadivision/readme.md

 # Individual Project ID - Interactive Eredivisie data visualization

-For this individual project I've made an interactive data visualization dashboard with different datasets of the dutch football league, Eredivisie.
+For this individual project I've made an interactive data visualization dashboard with different datasets of the dutch football league named Eredivisie.
 This data visualization combines assignment A & B.

 ![][cover]